JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 Sealed classes are best used for scenarios when:

 * **Limited class inheritance is desired:** You have a predefined, finite set of subclasses that extend a class, all of which are known at compile time.
 * **Type-safe design is required:** Safety and pattern matching are crucial in your project.
 Particularly for state management or handling complex conditional logic.
-For an example, check out [Use sealed classes with when expressions section](#use-sealed-classes-with-when-expression).
+For an example, check out [Use sealed classes with when expressions](#use-sealed-classes-with-when-expression).
 * **Working with closed APIs:** You want robust and maintainable public APIs for libraries that ensure that third-party clients use the APIs as intended.

 For more detailed practical applications, see [Use case scenarios](#use-case-scenarios).